 If you stay at Loews Royal Pacific, Loews Portifino Bay or the Hard Rock Hotel, Express Passes to the parks are included free of charge.
 If you’re not picking up what I’m throwing down, you need to stay on property.
 It’s so worth it!!!

 The Express Pass is essentially a jump the line pass and it saves so much time.
 You can use Express Passes on all but a couple of the rides.
-No one likes standing in long lines but standing in long lines with small humans is about as fun as getting dental work done.
+No one likes standing in long lines but standing in long lines with small humans is about as fun as getting a root canal.
 We didn’t wait more than 30 minutes for any ride and this was during the crazy busy Labor Day weekend.
+The wait for the thrill rides and newer rides was more but our fast pass allowed us to walk on most of the rides.
 There was a kiosk in the hotel lobby that allowed us to set our express passes up right after we checked in – easy peasy.

 Our kids were very familiar with the Minions (because of course) and fairly familiar with most of the Marvel super heroes but they were less familiar with Harry Potter and the Transformers.
 We decided to let our kids watch the Harry Potter movies before we left and it made the Wizarding World of Harry Potter (Diagon Alley at Universal Studios and Hogsmeade at Islands of Adventure) so much more magical for them.